Child Safety Policy (MPF1337)

 a) the work does not adversely affect a child’s education, health, safety, wellbeing or development;

-i.
-That unnecessarily socially isolates the child; or
+i. unnecessarily socially isolates the child; or

-iii.
-Otherwise depicts or deals with adult themes, including nudity, sex, cruelty, violence or drug misuse.
+iii. otherwise depicts or deals with adult themes, including nudity, sex, cruelty, violence or drug misuse;

 6. Roles and Responsibilities